Frequently Asked Questions

 Arrives at the most critical time

+The first 72 hours after release from prison are critical.
 By the time an individual has check-in with a supervising authority, they are likely already experiencing food insecurity.
+This is exacerbated by hurdles such as being released without the proper identification, or by outstanding justice-related debt.

 Responsive and flexible